bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 </div>

-After installing a single-click app, store owners and authorized users *load* the app by clicking the app's icon in the control panel.
-Store owners can also *uninstall* your app and *remove users* they've authorized to use it.
-Each of these events triggers a `GET` request (or "callback") from BigCommerce to your app's callback URL configured in the [Developer Portal](https://devtools.bigcommerce.com/my/apps).
-This article describes how your app should handle each callback and explains how to [verify the `signed_payload`](#verifying-the-signed-payload) and [identify users](#identifying-users).
+After a store owner installs your single-click app, they and their authorized users will need to manage it and configure any settings.
+Because your app's users will be working in the BigCommerce control panel, certain user-initiated events that might be important to your internal logic will prompt our servers to send your app `GET` requests at predictable endpoints.
+Each of these requests will return a JSON web token, or _JWT_, as the value of the `signed_payload_jwt` parameter.
+This article is both a reference and a guide for developing callbacks to handle these events and authenticate our `GET` requests to these endpoints.

 ## Overview